Lohit9/SplinterAPI-examples/README.md

 1. ***Check If your website/domain appears during Google search:*** This simple script can be used to check if your website/domain appears in the search results when someone searches for a cetain keyword/phrase.
 [See example1.py]

+- The script in Example1 checks whether my github page appears in the search results when someone searched my name.